Internal Audit Applicability Under Companies Act, 2013 – Complete Guide for Businesses

 Organizations must be able to evaluate their risk exposure, enhance their processes, and ensure they meet regulatory requirements.
 Depending on the purpose of the audit, there are different internal audit types that may be conducted.

-Another type of internal audit is compliance audits.
+Compliance Audits Another type of internal audit is compliance audits.
 Organizations need to be aware of and adhere to all legal and regulatory requirements in which they operate.
-The areas of compliance could range from environmental laws to data protection laws, employee benefits policies, or occupational health and safety regulations.

-Operational audits review the effectiveness and efficiency of the operations performed by the company.
+Operational Audits: Operational audits review the effectiveness and efficiency of the operations performed by the company.
 The internal auditor reviews the operational process of the organization and checks if it performs effectively and efficiently or not.
-The aim of performing operational audits is to enhance the operation process and make it more efficient.

-Due to the growing dependency on information technology, organizations conduct IT audits to test the system of their organization and check whether it works effectively and efficiently or not.
-This audit also includes reviewing the security system of data storage and access control and disaster recovery procedures in case of any mishap.
+IT Audits: Due to the growing dependency on information technology, organizations conduct IT audits to test the system of their organization and check whether it works effectively and efficiently or not.

 Scope of Internal Auditing